Do You Need an EPC to Sell Your House?

 Conclusion

 You can sell your property without having an EPC, as long as you have ordered one.
-This is because you are able to put your property on the market as soon as your EPC has been commissioned.
+This is because you can put your property on the market as soon as your EPC has been commissioned.
 Failure to provide an EPC when selling your property could result in a fine.

 If you’re still unsure and would like to know more about EPCs and how to improve your rating, feel free to get in touch or get a free quote.